pb-jana/sign-me-up/README.md

 # Sign Me Up
 This is a Web app built using ReactJS and MongoDB.
 Able to user registration and user signin by their E-mail id and Password.

+# In Short
+How to run project :

+To start front end ( sign-me-up folder ) :

+Use Terminal :

+[1] Move to sign-me-up folder from home directory : `cd sign-me-up/` [2] `npm start`

+To start back end ( sign-me-up-database folder ) :

+Use Second Terminal :

+[1] Move to sign-me-up-database folder from home directory : `cd sign-me-up-database/` [2] `npx nodemon`

 Sign In ==>> Home Page
 <img width="1440" alt="Screenshot 2022-11-21 at 18 52 29" src="https://user-images.githubusercontent.com/95628601/203066505-41e0ff6b-eaba-4eea-81f9-bca1a0b81145.png">